Frequently Asked Questions

 What do these styling terms mean?

-When you work with me, a closet review (or audit) means that I review what is in your closet to put together outfits.
-Restyling means I will work with what is available in your closet to create outfits to achieve your target style.
+A closet review (or audit) means that I review what is in your closet that aligns with your style.
+Restyling is when I work with what is in your closet to create outfits to achieve your target style.
 Inevitably, some items will not make the cut and you can take them out of your wardrobe rotation or donate/consign them.
 I do not make you throw away, purge or get rid of items if you are not ready.
 However, if you are ready to purge items in your closet, I can help you with that.
 Sometimes, we just need an objective opinion to help with the decision of whether an item should stay or go.

 A lookbook is a digital “book” in pdf format with photos from your closest restyling and from the outfits you try on during shopping (if you choose that service when working with me).
 The lookbook will feature tips and tricks so you can create looks beyond the photos as well as ways to accessorize and elevate the look through the use of footwear and accessories.